-They do amazing pasta dishes, including freshly made pasta, and as you would expect from Italian restaurant, delicious pizza with proper crust dough.
+They do amazing pasta dishes, including freshly made pasta, and as you would expect from an Italian restaurant, delicious pizza with proper crust dough.

-They have a beautiful outdoor terrace with lovely decor and it’s the perfect spot for people watching, especially at the weekend.
+They have a beautiful outdoor terrace with lovely decor and it’s the perfect spot for people-watching, especially at the weekend.

 Best for: fresh pasta & pizza

 This restaurant was the first one I spotted when we first came to Fuengirola a year ago with my husband to find an apartment.
-The outdoor decor caught me eyes and I wanted to see if the food also lives up to the expectations.
+The outdoor decor caught my eyes and I wanted to see if the food also lives up to the expectations.

-In the evening they put up the tiny fire features on the tables and even though its by the main road with busy traffic, it’s just the perfect place to enjoy a glass of wine while watching the world go by.
+In the evening they put up the tiny fire features on the tables and even though it’s by the main road with busy traffic, it’s just the perfect place to enjoy a glass of wine while watching the world go by.

-Best for: fresh salads with seaview
+Best for: fresh salads with sea view

 This is also a recent addition to the restaurant scene in Fuengirola.
-Located on the main ‘bus road’, in between small shops, Vinelo really makes a statement with its concept, delicious food and decor.
+Located on the main ‘bus road’, in between small shops, Vinelo really makes a statement with its concept, delicious food, and decor.

-It’s rare to see owners putting so much thought into how a place feels and decorating appropriately, and in this case it was executed to perfection.
+It’s rare to see owners putting so much thought into how a place feels and decorating appropriately, and in this case, it was executed to perfection.

 I absolutely loved their tapas options, even though the menu is fairly limited, but everything is super tasty and well priced.